dekuNukem/duckyPad/getting_started.md

 ## Quick Start

-Your duckyPad should come with a SD card already installed, containing some demo profiles.
+A micro SD card is used to store all the data, and your duckyPad should have come with one.

 Simply plug it into your computer, and voilà: